Last updated on February 3rd, 2021

 Written and photographed by Danielle Oteri

-Proof positive is my panzanella, or bread salad.
+Proof positive is my sun-dried tomato salad that takes its cues from panzanella, or bread salad.
 Feel free to improvise with the quantities, though make sure the flavors are all bold and strong.

 - 1 cup cubed day-old crusty bread